twitwi/KeystrokeOSD/README.md

 # Using the pre-built version

-The built version is only 28KB so it is included in a dist/ folder.
+The built version is only 232KB (mostly jnativehooks) so it is included in a dist/ folder.
 It can be run directly with:

-    java -cp jnativehook-local/org/jnativehook/JNativeHook/1.1.4/JNativeHook-1.1.4.jar:dist/KeystrokeOSD-latest.jar com.heeere.osd.keystrokeosd.MagicOSD
+    java -cp dist/KeystrokeOSD-2.0-SNAPSHOT-jar-with-dependencies.jar com.heeere.osd.keystrokeosd.MagicOSD

 # Building and testing